 So, what did I learn, conclude or theorize?
 These are in no special order and of very uneven levels of importance.

-• Always interact with people that approach you until the conversation comes to a natural end.
+- Always interact with people that approach you until the conversation comes to a natural end.
 Don't rush it.
 Don't cut it short because of the distance remaining for the day or some other "future" driven imperative.
 It is almost never the case that you don't have the time.
-And, it is often surprising—sometimes downright shocking—what you get from the conversation.
+And, it can be surprising—sometimes downright shocking—what you get from the conversation.
 This is a part of "being in the moment" or living for now rather than the past or future.

-• Problems are what make the trip.
+- Problems are what make the trip.
 They are the best stories and most memorable moments.
 Challenge, and overcoming it, is part of what gives life meaning.
+Let others help you with the problems that arise.
+They find value in service to others and you get to experience one positive side to the human community.

-• If you don't speak the language, don't worry.
+- If you don't speak the language, don't worry.
 Don't be shy.
 Everyone wants to be helpful.
 You came to visit them.
 That communicates how important you think they are.
 Use the words you have.
 Learn a few in advance.
 Use body language.
+Charades works.
 Point at pictures.
 Use Google Translate on your phone.
 From my experience, you can always get your point across.

-• Stay extra days in interesting places.
+- Stay extra days in interesting places.
 We choose locations to stay two or three days.
-Usually every third day.
+Usually every third day of the trip.
 Often these were near larger cities or major attractions like museums, parks, historic sites or unique geography.
-Not only do these extra days provide time to explore but also provide the change of pace and rest needed to maintain a many month long trip.
+Not only do these extra days provide time to explore but also provide the change of pace and provide the rest needed to maintain a many months long trip.

 So those are my thoughts from almost two years of continuous motorcycle travel.
 It will continue and hopefully I'll learn more.